phegman/vue-mapbox-gl/README.md

 #### Importing Mapbox GL JS with Webpack

-If you decide to include Mapbox GL JS by importing it with Webpack you should use [Shimming](https://webpack.js.org/guides/shimming/) for it to work correctly.
-Add the below to your `webpack.config.js` file:
+If you decide to include Mapbox GL JS by installing it with Yarn/NPM you should use [Shimming](https://webpack.js.org/guides/shimming/) for it to work correctly.

+`webpack.config.js`

 ```js
 plugins: [